jakewilliami/EyeTrackingUtils.jl/README.md

 **THIS PACKAGE IS IN PRE-ALPHA AND IS UNDER DEVELOPMENT!
 IT IS NOT READY FOR USE**

-Though we have hopes for this repository to be a registered package in the future, it is only for testing purposes, to be used in parallel to other tools, at this point in time.
+Though we have high hopes for this package, it is currently not finished being developed at this point in time.
 This project is currently worked on by [Alexandros Tantos](https://github.com/atantos), [Jake Ireland](https://github.com/jakewilliami), and others.

 ## Introduction